The decision framework

 These are optional but can quickly eliminate providers:

-- Compliance requirements: FedRAMP, HIPAA, PCI DSS narrow the field significantly
+- Compliance requirements like FedRAMP, HIPAA or PCI DSS narrow the field significantly

 What to ask during evaluation

-- “What happens when you detect a threat at 3am Saturday?”
-Get specific actions, not marketing.
+- “What happens when you detect a threat at 3 AM on a Saturday?”
+You want specific actions, not marketing language.

 - “What's not included?”
-IR retainer, custom playbooks, compliance reporting, onboarding fees.
+Ask about IR retainers, custom playbooks, compliance reporting and onboarding fees.

 - “What data do I keep if I leave?”
-Data portability and exit process.
+Covers data portability and the exit process.

 - “Can I talk to a current customer my size?”
-References from similar organizations.
+You want references from organizations with similar scale and complexity.

 FAQ